RTippin/messenger/docs/ChatBots.md

 });
 ```

-- Now that our bot has been created and is enabled, as well as having both our custom handler's attached, we can trigger them!
+- Now that the bot has been created and is enabled, as well as having both the custom handler's attached, we can trigger them!
 - For `HelloBot`, sending a message that contains any of the triggers `hello|hi|hey` will cause the handler to send our message and reaction!
 - For `ReplyBot`, sending a message that contains our triggers `help|support` will cause the handler to reply with the two messages `Why are you asking me?` and `I say google it!`,